Selling options for beef cattle

 - Forward contracts

 Stock are inspected on the vendor’s property by the buyer and are sold straight out of the paddock.
 Price is generally negotiated on a dollars per head ($/hd) or cents per kg liveweight (c/kg) basis.
+This method is typically used for larger lines of cattle.
 Obviously if the sale is by weight the animals have to be weighed.
 This can be done on the property but is sometimes done on scales at a saleyard.

 At present most cattle are sold through the saleyards auction system.
 Many larger saleyards have scales and sell on a liveweight basis.
 This usually involves a curfew where cattle have to be at the saleyard by a specific time before the sale.
 Cattle that do not make the curfew time are sold on a $/head basis.
 More information is available from the Australian Livestock Markets Association.

 With ‘over the hook’ sales, stock are delivered directly to the abattoir.
 Stock may be sold with or without an agent.
 Change of ownership takes place at the abattoir scales.
 The terms of sale will vary between different abattoirs.
 Generally transport to the abattoir and the transaction levy are paid by the vendor.
 You are not paid for condemned carcases or bruise trim.